 Removing mirrors (Rule 104), indicators, stop-lights (Rule 102), reflectors, horns (Rule 119), or silencer baffles (Rule 120) is illegal and can result in fines.

-3. Avoid Loud Exhausts and Cut-Outs
+3. Avoid Loud Exhausts And Cut-outs

 Aftermarket exhausts that exceed noise limits or bypass the silencer are prohibited.
 Rule 232 (Maharashtra) and Rule 209 (Chhattisgarh) ban cut-outs, while Rules 119–120 regulate noise levels.

-4. No Oversized Tyres or Wheelbase Alterations Without Approval
+4. No Oversized Tyres Or Wheelbase Alterations Without Approval

 CMVR Rule 95 restricts tyre size and ply.
 Any changes that extend beyond the wheel arch or significantly alter your bike’s stance require RTO approval.